vidalhuix/project-news-site/README.md

 # News Site

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Welcome to the Middle Earth News website—your source for all things happening in the realm.
+Enjoy your reading journey!

-## The problem
+## The Challenge

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I faced, and still face, the challenge of comprehending how HTML and CSS elements, along with their properties, truly function.
+The content of the webpage was put together in the last hour, and I struggled to present the news effectively on mobile screens.

+Despite extensive Google searches, watching numerous YouTube videos, and seeking guidance from ChatGPT, I have not fully grasped the intricacies.

+Given more time, I aim to address the following:

+- Optimize the site for mobile screens.
+- Enhance the footer by incorporating relevant icons.
+- Improve the navigation bar and links with captivating animations upon hover.

-## View it live
+## View it Live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Every project deserves a spot in the digital realm.
+Please check out the deployed project [here](https://lacomarca4news.netlify.app/) to explore and experience it firsthand.